matncb/matncb/README.md

 ## Hello there 👋

-Contact me: matheusncb@usp.br ou matheus.brustelo@gmail.com
+Contact me: matheusncb@usp.br or matheus.brustelo@gmail.com

 <!--
 **matncb/matncb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.